Thursday, October 23, 2025

 To win the support of the management, we volunteered to collect funds from the community and corporations to pay for the mounting hospital bills of these children.

-7. Fund crunh: The professional fee waiver of the medical team made a very small impact on the final bill of these patients.
+7. Fund crunch: The professional fee waiver of the medical team made a very small impact on the final bill of these patients.
 Children with complex airway problems require multiple interventions in many cases.
 Starting from evaluation, surgery (in many cases multi-stage procedures), intensive care, tracheostomy management, and finally decannulation was both expensive and time-consuming.
 Current insurance plansdo not cover congenital diseases in our country.

 Attempts to get funds from charitable organizations proved futile as they preferred to fund procedures like cleft palate repair, cardiac surgeries, and cochlear implants where the cost per case and outcomes are predictable.
 Donations from satisfied patients helped finance a few surgeries.
 This was not sufficient as the caseload increased.